cri-o/cri-o/contrib/test/integration/README.md

 When running the `main.yml` playbook, multiple tags are present:

- - `setup`: run all tasks to set up the system for testing.
+ - `setup`: Run all tasks to set up the system for testing.
- - `e2e`: build CRI-O from source and run Kubernetes end-to-end tests.
+ - `e2e`: Build CRI-O from source and run Kubernetes end-to-end tests.
- - `node-e2e`: build CRI-O from source and run Kubernetes 'node' end-to-end tests.
+ - `node-e2e`: Build CRI-O from source and run Kubernetes 'node' end-to-end tests.
- - `integration`: build CRI-O from source and run the local integration suite.
+ - `integration`: Build CRI-O from source and run the local integration suite twice.
--  `userns`: An option for use along with the `integration` tag.
-Enables user-namespace testing mode.
+                  First normally, then again with user-namespace support enabled.

 The playbooks assume the following things about your system: